 GOM offers off-the-shelf solutions with integrated automation, inspection and reporting, and automated programming.
-Indeed, software and automation are as equally important as the hardware.
+Indeed, software and automation are as equally important as hardware.

 Proprietary 3D scanning software GOM Inspect, for example, automatically detects flaws and generates customized reports in a matter of minutes.

-A range of other useful features are included as well, such as “Burn-In”, with which the 3D scanning equipment adapts to the type of surface being acquired by automatically adjusting exposure and fringe protection settings.
+A range of other useful features is included as well, such as “Burn-In”, with which the 3D scanning equipment adapts to the type of surface being acquired by automatically adjusting exposure and fringe protection settings.